 4. As a result of many of these actions, there has been entry not only of competitive generation but also new technologies like electric storage that can provide many of the same services as generation and even transmission.
 The Commission remains interested in the continued development of competitive markets for all services and in this inquiry considers the development of a more robust ancillary services market and issues unique to storage devices in light of the role they can play in providing multiple services, including ancillary services.
 We also note that the role electric storage and other new market entrants play in competitive markets is still evolving.
 With that evolution, the Commission must continue to assess the full value those resources provide to competitive markets and to ensure just and reasonable rates.

 5. In addition to the Commission's generic initiatives to further the development of competitive wholesale markets, the Commission has taken action on a case-by-case basis to remove barriers to the entry of new technologies.
-In certain areas of the country where FERC jurisdictional tariffs included provisions largely designed for thermal resources, and as such presented barriers to the participation of other technologies like electric storage, the Commission has accepted a variety of proposed reforms.
+In certain areas of the country where FERC jurisdictional tariffs included provisions largely designed for thermal resources, and as Start Printed Page 36402such presented barriers to the participation of other technologies like electric storage, the Commission has accepted a variety of proposed reforms.
 For example, Midwest Independent Transmission System Operator (Midwest ISO) and New York Independent System Operator, Inc. (NYISO) both have tariff provisions for managing the energy level of limited energy storage resources (LESRs) providing regulation service.
 Also under its tariff, NYISO has begun dispatching LESRs first and all other resources on a pro-rata basis.
 PJM Interconnection, L.L.C.
 (PJM) has tariff provisions excluding most of the energy used for charging several types of energy storage devices from its definition of station power load.
 In 2010, the California Independent System Operator Corporation (CAISO) revised the technical requirements for participation in its ancillary services market to allow non-generator resources to be treated on a comparable basis to generation resources.

 6. The Commission has also addressed specific proposals for flexibility of the Commission's policies and/or regulations.
 With regard to the Commission's Avista policy, WSPP recently requested waiver of the Avista restriction in order to allow market-based rate sales of ancillary services under proposed WSPP master sales agreement Schedules D and E for those sellers that have market-based rate authorization for energy but have not performed market studies for ancillary services or proposed any alternative mitigation measure to ensure just and reasonable ancillary service rates.